01 of 05

 You can repeat this process of reheating the borax solution to grow more crystals until particles no longer settle out to the bottom.

 If you are growing the crystals as part of a science project, this is good time to document the growth and learn more about why and how the crystals form.

 Borax has a solubility of 5.8 grams per 100 milliliters of solution or a 5.8 percent concentration in a room temperature water solution.
 However, as the water temperature increases, more borax will dissolve.
 Then as the hot water and dissolved borax solution cools to room temperature, it becomes supersaturated.
 Supersaturated solutions are unstable and the excess borax will separate and cling to and crystallize on any textured surface.Continue to 5 of 5 below.

 Enjoy Your Crystals

 When the crystals have reached the size you desire, remove the base structure from the solution and allow it to dry completely on a paper towel.

-Once the crystal snowflake or your chosen shape is dry, add a hanging cord and use the finished product in the window as a sun catcher or to decorate a holiday tree or package.
+Once the crystal snowflake or your chosen shape is dry, add a hanging cord and use the finished product in the window as a suncatcher or to decorate a holiday tree or package.
 The crystals will last for years if kept completely dry.
-Wrap in tissue to protect during storage.
+Wrap each ornament individually in tissue paper to protect them during storage.